 Palmolive dish soap is made with natural ingredients like olive oil and lemon extract.
 It’s also hypoallergenic, making it ideal for those with sensitive skin.
 As far as safety goes, Palmolive dish soap is non-toxic and biodegradable.

 So if your cat happens to ingest some while they’re licking their dishes clean, there’s no need to worry.
+In fact, many pet owners actually use Palmolive dish soap to help get rid of fleas on their cats!
+The citrus oils in the soap act as a natural insecticide, killing fleas on contact.

 Simply lather up your kitty with some diluted Palmolive dish soap in warm water, let them sit for about five minutes, then rinse thoroughly.